AvaTax SDK Python

 $ git clone https://github.com/avadev/AvaTax-REST-V2-Python-SDK.git

-1. Once downloaded, cd into the AvaTax-REST-V2-Python-SDK directory.
+1. Once downloaded, change into the AvaTax-REST-V2-Python-SDK directory.

 $ cd AvaTax-REST-V2-Python-SDK